7 Satisfying MSN Careers Nurse Leaders Should Consider

 Unlike nurse educators, directors of education work in the clinical setting—nearly every clinic or hospital has one.
 Sometimes called clinical educators or directors of clinical education, you’ll find one in nearly every clinic or hospital, especially those with robust clinical and residency programs.

-They’re responsible for rolling out education to all the different disciplines they have students or residents in—this can include student nurses, interns, residents, medical students and student medical assistants.
+They’re responsible for rolling out education to all the different disciplines they have students or residents in—this can include current and student nurses, interns, residents, medical students and student medical assistants.
 This often means developing training around topics like clinical skills, processes, policies and other topics.
 They work with clinical mangers to determine what kind of education is needed and implement the highest standards of care within the training.

 If you’d like to learn more about the details of this role, check out our article, “What Does a Clinical Educator Do?
 A look at the Nurses Guiding the Next Generation.”